Online Safety

 • You are already invested in the Bark ecosystem

-• You are willing to test and validate reliability hard in your own home
+• You are willing to test and validate iPhone monitoring reliability hard in your own home

 Final thought: monitoring is not parenting

-The right monitoring app can help you see early warning signs.
+A monitoring app can help you see concerning patterns.
 It cannot replace:

 • clear family rules